Skip to main content

 What’s next

 Now that you've defined your own service, consider how you would make this module available to others in your organization.
-At Gruntwork, we share services using a Github repository called terraform-aws-service-catalog, for more information refer to the Library Reference.
-Further, try adding tests to this service using Terratest to ensure that resources are created successfully as changes are made to the service.
-Finally, consider what other resources you might add to this module.
-For example, adding authentication via AWS Cognito to the HTTP API Gateway or a DynamoDB table to store data.
+At Gruntwork, we share services using a GitHub repository called terraform-aws-service-catalog.
+For more information, refer to the Library Reference.
+Next, try adding tests to this service using Terratest to ensure resources are created successfully as changes are made to the service.
+Finally, think about what additional resources you might include in this module.
+For example, you could add authentication via AWS Cognito to the HTTP API Gateway or a DynamoDB table to store data.